jaswanthpullepu/VSD_PD_using_OSET/README.md

 ![](/IMAGES/DAY1/DAY-1%20LAB/mcq7/tkcon.jpeg)

->These below figures specifies the **percentage ratio of flipflop to total logic**.For that to be known we should go to terminal and change the directory to **vsdflow**.make a directory **my_picorv32**.make three directories ie., source,synthesis,layout.In which the actual verilog source file **picorv32.v** is copied into source folder.Qflow is opened on the gui platform and the synthesis is done and report of the synthesis is taken.
+>These below figures specifies the **percentage ratio of flipflop to total logic**.For that to be known we should go to terminal and change the directory to **vsdflow**.make a directory **my_picorv32**.make three directories ie., source,synthesis,layout.In which the actual verilog source file **picorv32.v** is copied into source folder.Qflow is opened on the gui platform and the synthesis is done and report of the synthesis is taken.Number of cells = 13197 and Number of flops = 1613,Then the Ratio of flops to total logic  = 1317/1613 = 12.22%.

 ![](/IMAGES/DAY1/DAY-1%20LAB/mcq8/command.jpeg)